Minor in Pre-Law

 All courses are 3 credits unless noted.
 Credits are divided as follows:

 |POLS 110||Introduction to U.S. Politics (4 credits)|

 *All SUNY Potsdam Politics courses are 4 credits, but students can count one 3 credit lower-division Politics course taken at another college towards the Pre-Law Minor if that course has been accepted for transfer and authorized as equivalent in content on the transfer credit evaluation.

-The Pre-Law Minor requires three upper division law-related electives (3-4 credits each) as identified by the pre-law adviser.
+The Pre-Law Minor requires four upper division law-related electives (3-4 credits each) as identified by the pre-law adviser.
 One of these courses (approved by the pre-law adviser) may be outside the politics major.